 All administrators, instructors, or staff involved in the development and delivery of online courses or instruction that are accessed through the internet are responsible to ensure that the online materials are accessible to students with disabilities.
 Instructors teaching online courses should complete training through the ATS.
 Relevant parties are responsible for contacting the ATS Office to ensure technological aspects of the materials are accessible and the DSS Office is available for options addressing accessibility for individuals with disabilities.
 Faculty are expected to review and sign the Accessibility Checklist for Web Content and Online Courses before the commencement of every online course.

 Accommodations require an interactive process initiated by all students.
-Online students adhere to the same processes [vi] and procedures [vii] for all students at the University seeking accommodations through the office of Disability Support Services.
+Online students adhere to the same processes and procedures for all students at the University seeking accommodations through the Office of Student Accessibility Services.

 Implementation and Compliance Committee